 My great grandfather, Abraham Silverman, Z'L', was Cantor of Sinai Temple in the 1930s and 1940s.
 My father, Ovvie Miller, was Bar Mitzvah at Sinai Temple when the congregation was located at 4th and New Hampshire, and I myself stood on the Bimah in 1977 as a Bar Mitzvah, leading the Shacharit service, with Cantor Gole beside me, and Aryell Cohen playing the organ.
 As a senior in high school, throughout college and beyond, I taught B'nai Mitzvah here at Sinai Temple, and eventually became the Director of B'nai Mitzvah Programming, preparing many hundreds of Sinai Temple youth for B'nai Mitzvah.
 I served in this position here in the congregation until 1992.
 My wife Laura and I were married here at Sinai Temple in 1989, and our daughter celebrated her naming here, as well.

 I joined the Cantors Assembly in 1996, and earned my Cantors Commission in 1999.
-I have served as Cantor and Educational Director of several Los Angeles area congregations, and currently serve as the Cantor and Educational Director of The New Shul in Agoura Hills, CA. Sinai Temple will always remain my home congregation.
+Over my more than 25 years in the pulpit I have had the good fortune of serving as Cantor and Educational Director of several Los Angeles area congregations and currently serve as visiting Cantor at Congregation Beth Sholom in San Francisco.
+Sinai Temple, however, has been, and will always be, my home congregation.

 The process of becoming a Bar/Bat Mitzvah is vitally important.
 I have observed that students who enjoy a positive experience during this holy time have a far greater likelihood in growing to become more deeply devoted to, and involved with, the Jewish community as adults.

 This is why I strive to remain dedicated to teaching each individual student in a loving, patient, warm and positive manner.